 This course description guide has been developed to assist students and parents in making wise decisions in choosing courses.
 High school counselors are available to assist students and parents in planning and/or evaluating a student’s program whenever necessary.
 It is important that each student work with his/her counselor and parents to develop an ECAP, which will include all course requirements for graduation, career goals and exploration, post-secondary education goals, and extra-curricular activities.
 Recognizing that individual needs, interests, abilities, and objectives differ, it is important that each student develop a high school program that is meaningful and personally rewarding.
 Planning assures the student of meeting all of the requirements for graduation as well as completing courses needed to fulfill specific career objectives for post-secondary opportunities.

 The Peoria Unified School District has as a primary goal that all students are provided opportunities for academic excellence and preparation for lifelong employment.
 The integration of academic achievement, career and technical education, and workplace readiness are all vital to ensuring that students are ready to make the transition from high school to post-secondary education.
-Not only will a student’s course work be tailored to meet his/her educational and career goals, but also additional career exploration and planning will be provided through the Guidance Department.
+Not only will a student’s course work be tailored to meet his/her educational and career goals, but additional career exploration and planning will be provided through the Counseling Department.
 Counselors will work with students to develop an Education and Career Action Plan (ECAP) based on the student’s interests and aptitudes.
 This ECAP may be revised throughout high school to ensure that the student has the opportunity to explore careers of his/her choice.
-The Guidance staff is qualified to assist students and is supported by the Career Center.
-Students are encouraged to build upon their Electronic Portfolio in AzCIS.
-In the AzCIS Planner they may take interest inventories and personality assessments, investigate and compare careers and colleges, write résumés and explore scholarships.
-All this can be stored in their Electronic Portfolio.
-Students may access AzCIS and their Electronic Portfolio for the rest of their life.
-Furthermore, students may receive “on-the-job” training and course credit through a variety of internships and mentoring programs.
+The counseling staff is qualified to assist students and is supported by the Career Center.
+Students are encouraged to build upon ECAP as directed by counselors.
+In the ECAP process, they may take interest inventories and personality assessments, investigate and compare careers and colleges, write résumés and explore scholarships.

 Some courses may have placement criteria.
-For example, students may not automatically enroll in English Essentials or English I with Extension, or honors, or AIM courses.
+For example, students may not request enrollment in English Essentials, English I with Extension, or honors courses.
+Courses that include Strategies, Concepts, and Foundations in the course titles also have placement criteria.
 Placements in these courses require that the student meet specific eligibility criteria.
 The criteria are based upon testing and teacher recommendations.
 Students with individual questions regarding special placement should see their counselor.

 - A unit of credit is granted for work completed in a subject meeting one period daily for a full semester.
 (Underclassmen are expected to enroll in four classes per semester.)